 Each public administration is required to adopt specific measures to prevent the occurrence of bribery offenses.
-Such measures include, inter alia, (i) the adoption of an anti-corruption plan, (ii) the appointment of a compliance officer and (iii) the adoption of a code of conduct for public sector employees.
+Such measures include, inter alia: (i) the adoption of an anti-corruption plan; (ii) the appointment of a compliance officer; and (iii) the adoption of a code of conduct for public sector employees.

 On September 11, 2013, the Italian Department of Public Administration approved the three-year (2014-2016) national anti-corruption plan for transparency and integrity.
-Pursuant to this plan, on August 3, 2016 the Anti-Corruption Authority approved a resolution on the final National Anti-Corruption Plan.
+Pursuant to this plan, on August 3, 2016, the Anti-Corruption Authority approved a resolution on the final National Anti-Corruption Plan.
 The plan sets forth general guidelines for implementing anti-corruption actions and enhancing transparency.
+On January 30, 2019, another three-year plan for the prevention of corruption and transparency was adopted.

 The anti-corruption plan is aimed at checking each administration's level of exposure to bribery risks.
-The scope of application of such plan includes public administration, economic public institutions, professional bodies, publicly controlled companies (including associations, foundations or private entities publicly financed under certain conditions), and companies that are publicly owned (in such case only the transparency provisions will apply for the data and the documents relating to public interest activities governed by Italian law and European Law).
+The scope of application of such plan includes public administration, economic public institutions, professional bodies, publicly controlled companies (including associations, foundations, or private entities publicly financed under certain conditions), and companies that are publicly owned (in such case, only the transparency provisions will apply for the data and the documents relating to public interest activities governed by Italian law and European law).
 The plan shall identify all activities that entail a degree of risk and provide arrangements which have been or will be made to prevent the occurrence of corruption in such areas.
-The implementation of the plan shall be monitored by a compliance officer, both in charge of the anti-corruption and transparency program, who will also assess the plan's suitability and its compliance with the law.
+The implementation of the plan shall be monitored by a compliance officer, in charge of both the anti-corruption and transparency program, who will also assess the plan's suitability and its compliance with the law.
 The activity of the officer is hence monitored by an independent body.

+Whistleblower protection:

-Whistleblower protection: The Anti-Corruption Law provides for specific protection for public officers who report corrupt behavior.
-Whistleblowers shall not suffer dismissal, sanctions or discrimination for having reported corrupt behavior.
+The Anti-Corruption Law provides for specific protection for public officers who report corrupt behavior.
+Whistleblowers shall not suffer dismissal, sanctions, or discrimination for having reported corrupt behavior.
 Furthermore, the whistleblower's identity cannot be disclosed without express consent except in the case that the disclosure of identity is absolutely necessary for the defense of the suspect or person under investigation.

 Whistleblower protection has been further enhanced with the adoption of the new Law No. 179 of November 30, 2017.
 According to the new law, whistleblower protection extends to private employees.
 The law protects private employees from being dismissed or discriminated against for having reported corrupt behavior that they become aware of due to their employment.
 Furthermore, the identity of whistleblowers, in the case of both public officers and private employees, may not be disclosed during disciplinary or accounting proceedings.

-Bribery of Foreign Officials Pursuant to Law No. 300/2000, which introduced Article 322-bis of the ICC, bribery offenses now cover foreign officers as well.
-The criminal offenses pertaining to bribery of domestic officers (e.g., improper bribery, proper bribery, bribery in judicial acts, induced bribery, etc.) are applicable in cases when the bribery offense involves: (i) EU public officers; and (ii) public officers of the EU Member States.
-With respect to foreign officers, only the briber (and not the public foreign officer) is held liable, unless the bribery offense has been committed for the purpose of (a) gaining undue benefit in international economic transactions; or (b) obtaining and/or maintaining an economic and/or financial activity.
+Bribery of Foreign Officials

+Pursuant to Law No. 300/2000, which introduced Article 322-bis of the ICC, bribery offenses now cover foreign officers as well.
+The criminal offenses pertaining to bribery of domestic officers (e.g., improper bribery, proper bribery, bribery in judicial acts, induced bribery, etc.) are applicable in cases when the bribery offense involves EU public officers, public officers of the EU Member States, and public officers of international organizations.

+Commercial Bribery

 Bribery in private commercial dealings is not formally regarded as a criminal offense under the ICC.
 Nevertheless, the Anti-Corruption Law amended the ICC by introducing a specific provision, Article 2635 of the Italian Civil Code, which, when first enacted, criminalized acts of bribery committed by a corporate officer.
-With the attempt to further restrict commercial bribery, Legislative Decree No. 38 of March 15, 2017 was recently adopted, amending Article 2635 of the ICC.
+With the attempt to further restrict commercial bribery, Legislative Decree No. 38 of March 15, 2017, was recently adopted, amending Article 2635 of the ICC.
 This legislative decree extends the scope of bribery offenses to all employees exercising supervisory functions, who may now be subject to criminal punishment.
-Commercial Below is a summary of the provisions included in the ICC, the Anti-Corruption Law and the above-mentioned legislative decree.
-Bribery Pursuant to Article 2635 of the modified ICC, individuals who pay bribes, corporate officers (i.e., directors, general managers, executives, statutory auditors or liquidators of a company, or any employees of a company acting under the direction or supervision of a corporate officer) and employees exercising supervisory functions are subject to criminal punishment (i.e., up to 3 years imprisonment), if the relevant company suffers damages as a consequence of the following conduct: (i) a corporate officer or an employee exercising supervisory functions acts or omits to act in breach of the duties of his/her office or in breach of the duty of loyalty incumbent upon him/her, in exchange for the payment or the promise of money or other kind of advantage for himself/herself or for a third party;